insected/bobbae_gcp-wiki/VMWare.md

 https://www.vmware.com/products.html

+VMware environment is available also [directly through the Google Cloud Console](Google-VMWare-Engine).

 ## Type 1 Hypervisors

 These hypervisors run directly on the host's hardware to control the hardware and to manage guest operating systems.
 For this reason, they are sometimes called [bare-metal hypervisors](https://www.vmware.com/topics/glossary/content/bare-metal-hypervisor).